Orders and Shipping

 Casting Resin is meant for deeper pours than the other resins we offer.
 The Casting Resin can be poured up to 1 inch thick layers at a time, whereas the Art Resins can only be poured up to ⅛ inch layers at a time.
 However, with all of our resins, you can pour multiple layers to achieve the depth that you desire, allowing for drying time in between layers.
 We recommend allowing 12 hours of time for your piece to dry between layers.

 Is Faux Rizzle food safe?

 Our Faux Rizzle resins are FDA compliant, which means they are safe for food contact.

 How heat resistant and scratch resistant is your resin?

 What are your Juicy Hues?
 Are they just paint?

 Our Juicy Hues are a liquid pigment, not a paint, used to tint resin.
 If they are not mixed into resin, they will remain in a liquid state and won’t dry.

 Can your resin withstand extreme cold or hot temperatures?

 We recommend working with our resin between 70-75 degrees Fahrenheit.
 Outside of this temperature range, you can run into curing or other issues while using the resin.
 We recommend setting your room temperature within this range and allow it to acclimate to for a couple of days before using our resin.
 Once cured, our resin can withstand extreme temperatures of down to -20 degrees Fahrenheit or up to 500 degrees Fahrenheit of non direct heat.
 Our Rizzle Resist adds more durability to pieces and is heat resistant up to 800 degrees Fahrenheit of non direct heat if additional protection is desired.

 What is the mixing ratio of your resin?

-Our Standard Art Resin, Art Resin UV, and Nouveau are mixed at a 1:1 ratio by volume.
+Art Resin UV+, and Nouveau are mixed at a 1:1 ratio by volume.
 Our Casting Resin is mixed at a 2:1 ratio by volume.